ECB sees rates at record low levels for as long as needed: minutes

-FRANKFURT (Reuters) - The European Central Bank will keep rates at a record low for as long as needed to raise inflation, and its interest rate guidance should be seen as “open-ended”, policymakers concluded in June, according to minutes of their meeting published on Thursday.
+FRANKFURT, July 12 (Reuters) - Euro zone interest rates will remain at their current level for as long as needed to raise inflation and the European Central Bank’s guidance should be seen as “open-ended”, ECB policymakers concluded in June according to minutes of their meeting published on Thursday.

-The ECB guided markets for steady rates “through the summer” of 2019 at its meeting last month, when it also announced that it would shut a 2.6 trillion euro ($3.04 trillion) bond-buying program in December, ending its unprecedented stimulus scheme.
+The ECB guided markets for steady rates “through the summer” of 2019 at its meeting last month, at which it also announced its 2.6 trillion euro ($3.04 trillion) bond-buying programme would likely end in December.

-But policymakers at the meeting felt a need to stress that rates would move only if inflation continued to rise back toward the bank’s target of almost 2 percent, the minutes showed.
+But ECB policymakers at the meeting felt a need to stress that rates would only move if inflation continued to rise back towards the bank’s target of almost 2 percent, the minutes showed.

 “It was felt that the open-ended character of the state-contingent component (of the guidance) should be emphasized, with policy rates expected to remain at their present levels for as long as necessary to ensure... a sustained adjustment in the path of inflation,” the ECB said.

-Still, even with such a caveat, policymakers argued that progress in raising inflation has been substantial and they were confident that price growth would continue to move toward the bank’s target.
+Still, even with such a caveat, policymakers argued that progress in raising inflation has been substantial and they were confident that price growth would continue to move towards the bank’s target.

-The euro eased a touch on the relatively dovish comments, trading at 1.1655 at 1145 GMT, down from 1.1675 before the minutes were released.

-With inflation on the rise and growth appearing to level off, rate-setters decided on June 14 to cut bond buys from October, then shut the scheme in December, satisfied that protracted stimulus is boosting inflation, even if slower than expected.
+With inflation on the rise and growth appearing to level off, rate-setters decided on June 14 to wind down their purchase scheme at the close of the year, satisfied that protracted stimulus is boosting inflation, even if slower than expected.

 Markets are currently betting on the first move in October but expectations have swung sharply between July and December in the past few weeks, suggesting heightened uncertainly.